YannDubs/YannDubs.github.io/_pages/about.md

 Outside of machine learning I spend my time exercising with friends (:ski:,:mountain:,:badminton:,:volleyball:,:runner:), traveling, or reading about geopolitics.

+Note: please do not contact me about quant jobs, I'm not interested.
 <!-- News
 ======
 - May 2021: Incredibly honored to have been selected as a [Knights-Hennessy Scholar](https://knight-hennessy.stanford.edu/).